How to perform Chair Pose

 What is Utkatasana?

-Also known as Chair Pose, this is arguably one of the best postures for strengthening the glutes and leg muscles.
+Also known as Chair Pose or Fierce Pose, this is arguably one of the best postures for strengthening the glutes and leg muscles.

 Press evenly through the four corners of your feet and sit your buttocks back as if you’re sitting into a chair.
-As you do this, you will immediately feel the muscles in your legs activate, as your thighs resist gravity, and your ankles and shins work extra hard to support your shifted weight.
-Moreover, your core muscles get involved as they keep your upper body from collapsing forward.
-Focus on opening up your chest, extend through the crown of your head.
+As you do this, you will immediately feel the muscles in your legs activate as your thighs resist gravity and your ankles and shins work extra hard to support your shifted weight.
+Your core muscles also get involved as they keep your upper body from collapsing forward.
+Focus on opening up your chest and extending through the crown of your head.

 One thing to keep an eye on is that your shins, knees, and thighs stay parallel to each other and don’t cave in.
 This will make the practice more effective and will help you feel the benefits of this pose almost instantly.

 Utkatasana is a great stamina-building exercise and is also good for toning your whole body, especially the legs and abdomen.

 There are various ways of applying this pose.
 It can be performed in a sun salutation sequence as a transition between Uttanasana and Tadasana.
 In this case, the pose is typically only held for one or two breaths.